Love in Vietnam: Reception

 The film garnered widespread acclaim from renowned filmmakers, esteemed critics and leading media houses in India and around the world.

 Hollywood's leading publication Variety praised the film and lauded its groundbreaking distribution deal in China.

 Vietnam's longest-running newspaper, Lao Động, stated that the film lays the foundation for a promising cinematic collaboration between India and Vietnam.

 Acclaimed filmmaker Imtiaz Ali praised the film for its freshness and making history by securing 10,000 screens in China even before releasing in India.

-Popular Indian Actor and Youth Icon Varun Dhawan called it a “very sweet and endearing” film praising the lead actors Avneet Kaur and Shantanu Maheshwari and the beautiful locations showcased in the film.
+Varun Dhawan called it a "very sweet and endearing" film praising the lead actors Avneet Kaur and Shantanu Maheshwari and the beautiful locations showcased in the film.

 Murtaza Ali Khan from The Sunday Guardian praised the film saying it "bridges cultures through cinematic romance and diplomacy".

-Even the CBFC gave Love In Vietnam a big thumbs up, calling it a revival of romance and feel good cinema for all age groups.

 The Times of India deemed Love in Vietnam a stand out for its soulful music, striking visuals, and a refreshing cast despite release clashes.

 Business World in its review hailed Love In Vietnam as a tender, soulful film that dares to be quiet in the noisy world of Bollywood giving it a solid rating of 4.5/5.

 Priyanka Gupta of DNA praised the film as a poignant and sincere romance, lauding its emotional depth and honest storytelling.
 She awarded it a 4 out of 5 rating.

+Awards and nominations

+The film won 02 awards at the Seoul Global Movie Awards 2025 in South Korea winning Best Film of Asia and Best Director of Asia making it the first Indian film to win these top awards in Seoul, South Korea.

+The lead actress of the film Avneet Kaur won the award for most Promising Performer (Female) at the Iconic Gold Awards 2026 for her role in Love in Vietnam.

+The producer of the film Captain Rahul Bali was honoured with the prestigious Vietnam Airlines Excellence Award for his efforts in promoting Vietnam as a global destination through Love in Vietnam.